About New Roots

 -

-Treno Morton is a distinguished graduate of Queen's University, where he earned a Bachelor's degree with honors in Geography and Planning.
 His academic achievements also include a certificate in Urban Planning Studies and a minor in Global Development Studies.
 Growing up in Uniacke Square, a predominately Black residential public housing community in North end Halifax, he’s no stranger to gentrification.

 Treno's always been guided by his personal experiences and extensive education, Treno is deeply committed to fostering inclusive communities while tackling the persistent challenges presented by gentrification.
 Currently, Treno holds the esteemed position of Community Engagement Specialist at Inspiring Communities, a highly regarded nonprofit organization.